 A corporation that has gone through a bankruptcy continues to exist and continues to have enforceable debts (assuming the assets weren’t sufficient to pay them in full).
 The assetless corporation lives on, til state law or the actions of shareholders end its existence.

-Why not file 7
+Reasons not to file Chapter 7

 - Trustee empowered to examine corporation’s dealing with its shareholders.
 Payments from corporation to shareholders treated as loans on the business books may result in suit to collect the “loan”, when all that was really intended was to avoid paying income tax on the payment.
 The trustee can challenge transactions with insiders as fraudulent.